sqlkata/docs/execution/setup.md

 ## XQuery class

-`XQuery` constructor requires two mandatory parameter, the Database connection (of type `IDbConnection`) instance and the `Compiler` instance.
+`XQuery` constructor requires two mandatory parameters, the Database connection (of type `IDbConnection`) instance and the `Compiler` instance.

 > **Note: ** `XQuery` extends the `Query` class and support all methods supported by the later